mewhhaha/punpdf/README.md

 ### `extractLinks`

-Extracts all links from a PDF document, including hyperlinks and external URLs.
+Extracts the external URLs from link annotations in a PDF document.
+It does not detect URL-shaped text or return internal document links.

 **Type Declaration**